 Please note that any PAYMENTS sent to the Guild should now go to the following address:

 Handbell Musicians of America PO Box 221047 Louisville, KY 40252

 This includes membership renewal, contributions, event registration payments, invoice payments, etc.

 All GENERAL CORRESPONDENCE that DOES NOT include a check payment should should be sent to:

 Handbell Musicians of America 201 E. Fifth Street Suite 1900-1025 Cincinnati, OH 45202

 We hope you are all having a successful holiday ringing season and that you are getting ready for celebrations with friends and family.
 The national office will be closed December 23 – January 1.
 During this time, the staff will monitor email for important messages.

 Stevie Berryman, Conductor

 Join us January 3-5, 2020, for our College Ring-In, an event for college students and recent alumni.
 Three days of ringing under the direction of Stevie Berryman culminates in a public concert on the final afternoon.
-Participants will be given their own individual ringing assignment to prepare in advance and then join other attendees to rehearse and polish the music for the final concert.

 The event also includes a reading session of unpublished compositions and arrangements submitted by participants.
 We’ll have publishers and editors from the handbell industry on hand to provide advice and guidance regarding copyright permissions and the publication process.